Tabakalera: Closure and use as a cultural centre

+Renovation and renewed cultural use

 In 2010, refurbishment works began in the building.
 On September 11, 2015, the renovated building was inaugurated.
 The building contains exhibition halls, a multi-purpose plaza, a multi-purpose hall, a cinema theatre, a creation library called Ubik, media labs called Hirikilabs, spaces for art creation, a cafeteria called Taba, a residence for artists, and a four-star hotel, called One Shot Tabakalera House.
 It also hosts the headquarters of local culture institutions Kutxa Kultur, the Basque Film Archive, the San Sebastián International Film Festival, the Elías Querejeta Film School and the Etxepare Basque Institute.